Jungpyo-L/pushpull_suctioncup_106a/README.md

-# EDG Robot Control ROS Package for EECS 106a class project (push/pull Smart Suction Cup) (Node/Python)
+# UR-10 Robot Control ROS Package for EECS 106a class project (push/pull Smart Suction Cup)

 ## Objective
-The objective of this package is to regroup in one place every modules useful for the control of EDG's UR-10 robotic arm with RTDE controller.
+The objective of this package is to contain every modules for the control of UR-10 robotic arm for push/pull Smart Suction Cup project.
 This package also expose a launch file that is useful to quickstart all programs related to the control of the arm.
 THe main functions of this package is to move the UR robot to desired pose and recording data (robot pose, ATI F/T, ect.).

 ## How to use the launch file?
 The included launch file takes care of loading the appropriate robot description, the parameters and the configuration of the UR-10 arm through the usage of the [universal_robot](https://github.com/ros-industrial/universal_robot) ROS package.
 Furthermore, this launch file spawn an instance of [MoveIt](https://docs.ros.org/kinetic/api/moveit_tutorials/html/index.html), again using the files coming with the [universal_robot](https://github.com/ros-industrial/universal_robot) package.
 Finally, this launch file also spawn an instance of the [rviz](http://wiki.ros.org/rviz/UserGuide) program which let's the user see a virtual robot with its environment as well as allowing to interact with the robot.